Art & Hue is pleased to present Carry On Pop Art, inspired by the Anglo Amalgamated-era of the classic British comedy film series.

 It’s unlikely the Carry On films will be perpetually inspiring fashion designers, in the same way that other 1960s icons have (such as Audrey or Diana Rigg from The Avengers), but who can resist the joys of Joan Sims as a nurse, the high camp of Fenella Fielding as a Hammer House of Horror vamp, or Amanda Barrie as a Glamcabs taxi driver?

 The Carry On films have their own distinct style that is totally unique, beloved by many, and an important part of Britain’s comedy, film, and cultural heritage.

-Acid-free and of museum quality, all Art & Hue prints are produced on fine art archival matte card, made from 100% cotton, and using pigment inks which last lifetimes.
+Acid-free and of museum quality, all Art & Hue prints are produced on 310gsm archival matte card, made from 100% cotton, with fine-art pigment inks for longevity.

 Carry On: Sergeant (1958), Nurse, Teacher (1959), Constable (1960), Regardless (1961), Cruising (1962), Cabby, Jack (1963), Spying, Cleo (1964), Cowboy (1965), Screaming (1966), Copyright © STUDIOCANAL Films Ltd. All rights reserved. | Copyright © Art & Hue ® 2016-2023.
 All rights reserved.